djzort/pdns-backend-pgsql-cidr-based-bulk-cpe/README.md

 use case.
 Consequently, blazing performance* is traded for convenience of configuration.

+It is assumed that an entire sub-domain will be consumed by this auto-naming.
+No other records are present in the sub-domain.

-* Depending on how fast a function() call is vs a lookup on 10+ million record table.
+\* Depending on how fast a function() call is vs a lookup on 10+ million record table.
 A high TTL might also be appropriate and helpful.

 WARNING